MachineIntellect/Notebooks-for-DL-Learner-on-colab/README.md

 # Notebooks-for-DL-Learner-on-colab
-easy to use for everyone.
+Easy to use for everyone.
+Just pull a notebook file, and run all on Google colab.